 |Function Linkage||Does not support External function linkage||Supports External Function Linkage|

 |Member Function||Does not support Member function||Supports member functions|

-From the above points, it could be considered that C++ can be said to be a superset of C. Major features that were added in it such as Object-Oriented Programming, Exception Handling and rich Library makes it more advanced.
+From the above points, it could be considered that both languages are equally important and plays different roles in their respective areas.
+Major features that were added in it such as Object-Oriented Programming, Exception Handling and rich Library makes it more advanced.
 We hope you our blog helped in comprehending the difference between C and C++.
 If you are aspiring to make pursue a course in the field of computers and don’t know how to go about it, let Leverage Edu sort your problems!
 Ping us for a free career counselling session and we would provide you with a computer courses list that lines with your aspirations!